fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 #### Integrations

 For more information about integrations and Fleet automations in general, see the [Automations documentation](../../Using-Fleet/Automations.md).
-Only one automation can be enabled for a given automation type (e.g. for Failing Policies, only one of the webhook, the Jira integration or the Zendesk automation can be enabled).
+Only one automation can be enabled for a given automation type (e.g., for failing policies, only one of the webhooks, the Jira integration, or the Zendesk automation can be enabled).

-It is recommended to use the Fleet UI to configure integrations, as secret credentials (in the form of an API token) must be provided.
+It's recommended to use the Fleet UI to configure integrations since secret credentials (in the form of an API token) must be provided.
 See the [Automations documentation](../../Using-Fleet/Automations.md) for the UI configuration steps.

-#### Organization Information
+#### Organization information

 ##### org_info.org_name

 The name of the organization.

-- Required setting (string).
+- Required setting (string)
-- Default value: none (provided during Fleet setup).
+- Default value: none (provided during Fleet setup)
 - Config file format:
   ```
   org_info: